jillibus/Vechicle-Identification/README.md

 * Due to the metadata being written in *Matlab*, not a familiar format that we've worked with before, such as a CSV, it was converted into a DataFrame and then loaded into our AWS Database.

-**A)** In order to be able and load and read the dataset metadata file :arrow_right: created Python File - <a href="https://github.com/jillibus/Vehicle-Identification/blob/manghel/stanford_readdata.ipynb"> stanford_readdata.ipynb </a>
+**A)** In order to be able to load and read the datasets metadata files, we :arrow_right: created a Python File to convert the MatLab files into Python DataFrames and then upload the DataFrames into the PostgreSQL database. - <a href="https://github.com/jillibus/Vehicle-Identification/blob/manghel/stanford_readdata.ipynb"> stanford_readdata.ipynb </a>

 * The images were divided into two (2) sets, a training and testing one.
 Each of the images were numbered and named the same.
 * The metadata  was split into three (3) different pieces, a lables, training and testing set.
 These were created into separate DataFrames as can be seen below: